 See iconic natural features like Bridalveil Fall, El Capitan, and Half Dome.
 Walk through the densely forested trails and marvel at Yosemite Falls – the highest waterfall in North America.

 Kenai’s virtual tour lets you kayak through majestic icebergs, explore glaciers and descend into their icy crevasses, and get panoramic views of its fjords.

 Despite its name, this national park is not a canyon but a collection of giant natural amphitheaters.
 Still, you can see the beautiful red and orange hues, and the changing hoodoos of this desert landscape from the comfort of your home.

-The tour also lets you get up close with the park’s unique rock formations, and even take a horseback ride through the canyon!
+The tour also lets you get up close to the park’s unique rock formations, and even take a horseback ride through the canyon.

 Hawai’i Volcanoes National Park – Hawaii, USA

 One of Hawai’i’s most famous national parks is also accessible online.
 Their virtual tour lets you fly over an active volcano, enjoy the stunning view from the volcanic coastal cliffs, and see the effects of a volcanic eruption from 1959.